-The One World Media Awards are made possible thanks to the generous support of our partners
+The One World Media Awards is made possible thanks to the generous support of our partners

 The One World Media Awards are an opportunity to have your work recognised amongst the best in global journalism.